Institute for Strategic and Equitable Development

 for general operating support

-For support of the Institute for Strategic and Equitable Development (ISED).
-ISED provides support to nonprofits addressing issues of racial equity and justice.
+The Institute for Strategic and Equitable Development (ISED) provides support to nonprofits addressing issues of racial equity and justice.
 This support will enable ISED to work on racial equity and justice issues related to the environment, reproductive health, and economic mobility.

 for enhancing the diversity of climate and conservation boards